by Dr. Lawrence Wilson

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

 Taxes are fees charged by governments.
-This could be the federal, state, county, city, town or other governmental bodies.
+The government can be at any level: national, state or provincial, county, city, or other.

-They are even put on activities like getting married, dying, traveling, renting a car, flying in a plane, riding on a bus and so many more of our normal daily activities.
+Governments even add taxes to activities such as getting married, dying, traveling, renting a car, flying in a plane, riding on a bus and many more of our normal daily activities.

-To levy taxes literally means to put on as a yolk around the persons neck.
+This is a very important core article because it is about government power and government abuse of power.
+To levy taxes literally means to put on as a yolk around the person’s neck.
 That is what taxes are, in fact.
-They are a yolk around peoples necks.
+They are a yolk around people’s necks.

-If one does not pay ones taxes, one usually goes to jail.
-In times past, many people lived in dungeons for this single reason.
+If one does not pay one’s taxes, one usually goes to jail.
+In the past, many people lived in dungeons for this reason.
 Things are little better today, but not much in many nations of the world.

 America locks up more prisoners for crime than any other nation.
 However, most nations lock up many more people for tax evasion than does America.
-This is an important distinction, too.
+This is an important distinction.

 WHY HAVE TAXES?

-To paraphrase it, it states all men are created equal (by the Creator) with inalienable rights to life, liberty and the pursuit of happiness.
-It says nothing about government interference in the life of the people.
+This principle is elaborated in the American Declaration of Independence.
+It states all men are created equal (by the Creator) with inalienable rights to life, liberty and the pursuit of happiness.

-To these people are given subsidies, free support of many kinds, tax incentives and more favors.
+The favored people are given subsidies, “tax incentives” and more favors.
 Meanwhile, other groups of people, often poor groups, by the way, are forced to pay for these favors with higher income taxes, gas taxes, property taxes, sales taxes on a local level and many, many others.

 The disastrous change in America.
 Let us discuss the change that has taken place in America in more detail.
 It is basically a change from a republican form of government, in which all are created equal, to a different for of government that is properly called communist.